kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-03-private-and-public-scopes-in-javascript.md

 }
 </code></pre>

 Above we have created our person module, which has a *constructor* that accepts `name` parameter.
-And here is how you can instantiate your modules.
+And here is how you can instantiate it.

 <pre><code class="javascript">
 // Create a person named Foo